Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 ﻿

 [< Back to all GCSE Cheat Sheets](https://ibaguette.com/cheatsheets/gcse)

-# OCR J277 Computer Science GCSE Cheat Sheet!
+# Complete OCR J277 Computer Science GCSE Cheat Sheet!

-[Latest update: 23/08/2023 21:48.
+[Latest general update: 23/09/2023 18:17.
 Last content addition: 23/08/2023 21:50](https://gist.github.com/Draggie306/1072270b844cda3e271d6f484aa9a976)

 > Looking to ace your exams with easy-to-access, free 1:1 advice from exam survivors?
 Connect with fellow students, developers, educators and professionals in the [Baguette Brigaders Discord server](https://discord.gg/GfetCXH) who can answer all your questions and give you tips and tricks!
-Plus, you can opt to receive automatic notifications whenever new content is added here!
+> Plus, you can opt to receive automatic notifications whenever new content is added here!

 ## READ THIS FIRST:

 Please use your class notes, if you have any, as well as this, to aid your revision.
 I’ve tried to make it as packed full of only the most useful stuff as possible which will come up in the exam.
-This covers 15 pages of specification content and 210 hours of lesson time, consolidated into one place, so might not cover everything in 100% detail, but I have written more for the things which people may find more confusing.
+This covers 15 pages of specification content and 210 hours of lesson time, consolidated into one place, so might not cover everything in 100% detail.
+I have written more for the things which people may find the most confusing.
 If there are any errors then please let me know immediately.
 I have tried my best to make it as easy as possible to understand and get a grade 9😉

-### **This cheat sheet covers _all_ of specification for: J277/01: Computer systems as well as J277/02: Computational thinking, algorithms and programming**
+ **This cheat sheet covers _all_ of specification for: J277/01: Computer systems as well as J277/02: Computational thinking, algorithms and programming**
+---

-Both papers are 50% of the total GCSE, and are worth 80 marks.
+Both papers individually are 50% of the total GCSE, and are worth 80 marks each.

 ## ABOUT THIS